engfragui/graphql-for-backend-devs-talk/README.md

 # A GraphQL guide for backend developers

+Slides presented at the SFNode meetup in March 2019.

 ## Talk abstract

 There’s a lot of information out there about GraphQL, and most of it focuses on the benefits that this technology brings to developers building web and mobile applications.